CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 Once the authentication token is generated in CIS-CAT Pro Dashboard, place the token in the assessor-cli.properties file for the Assessor that will post to the Dashboard.
 This file is typically located in the config folder of the Assessor v4.
 See the [Assessor Configuration Guide](https://ccpa-docs.readthedocs.io/en/latest/Configuration%20Guide/#cis-cat-pro-dashboard-integration) for more information.

 **NOTE:** By default there is a user named apiuser which has ROLE_API.
 The default password for this user is @apiuser123.

-In order to generate the token correctly, you must:
+ **Generate the token**

- 1. Login once as the apiuser and reset the temporary default password.
+ 1. Login initially as the apiuser and reset the temporary default password
- 2. Login as an administrator and navigate to the user management page for the apiuser.
+ 2. Login as an administrator and navigate to the user management page for the apiuser
- 3. Generate the token using the new password you assigned to the apiuser.
+ 3. Generate the token

 ### Assessor Centralized deployment Dashboard Integration ###
 CIS-CAT Pro Dashboard-specific scripts have been developed to allow for reports to be generated in the correct format and uploaded to the CIS-CAT Pro Dashboard database.